Inverse scattering transform via affine map: applications to high-speed nonlinear optical communications: Affine approximation of the inverse scattering transform

 where $R$ and $A_r$ found via truncated singular-value decomposition

 where $U_r$ and $V_r$ contain the leading $r$ left and right singular vectors of $A_{\mathrm{aug}}$ respectively and $\Sigma_r$ the corresponding singular values.
 The reduced model then formulated as

 Thus, the scattering data are first projected into an $r$-dimensional subspace via the projection matrix $R$, and the reduced affine operator $A_r$ is then applied to reconstruct the initial potential.
-This procedure not only lowers computational cost but also suggests a pathway toward faster numerical algorithms for the direct scattering transform.
+This procedure not only lowers computational cost but also suggests a pathway toward faster numerical algorithms for the DST.